MarsUniversity/uf-ece-masters/readme.md

+# University of Florida, ECE Masters

+This is from a long time ago ... not sure I saved the final version, but I thought I would post it here.

+- updated for newer C and C++ compilers
+- I don't have any original data

-MIT License
+# MIT License

-Copyright (c) 2002 Mars U
+**Copyright (c) 2002 Mars U**

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal